rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/configuration.md

 ### ROOT_URL

-Export `ROOT_URL` and Reaction will update the domain in the `Shops` collection to match the domain from `ROOT_URL`.
+Export `ROOT_URL` and demand will update the domain in the `Shops` collection to match the domain from `ROOT_URL`.
 This lets you use alternate domains, or enforce SSL on a fresh installation.
 An empty `ROOT_URL` will just default to `localhost`.

 ### MAIL_URL

-To send email you should pre-configure the administrative SMTP email server from `reaction.json` or using [env MAIL_URL variables](https://docs.meteor.com/api/email.html#Email-send).
+To send email you should pre-configure the administrative SMTP email server from `demand.json` or using [env MAIL_URL variables](https://docs.meteor.com/api/email.html#Email-send).

-Reaction supports sending mail over SMTP; the `MAIL_URL` environment variable should be of the form `smtp://USERNAME:PASSWORD@HOST:PORT`.
+demand supports sending mail over SMTP; the `MAIL_URL` environment variable should be of the form `smtp://USERNAME:PASSWORD@HOST:PORT`.

 The Email dashboard provides a UI for quick configuration of the email server as well.